 The only way to know if you’re progressing or if something needs to change is if you are tracking it.
 By keeping track of what you are eating, the kind of exercises you are doing, how much water you are drinking, etc., you will always have something to look back at to see where there is room for improvement, what needs to change and what can remain the same.

 If you’re not keeping track of these things, you’re never going to have a clear idea of what can be stopping you from hitting your fitness goals.

 You can use a simple notebook or use an app like MyFitnessPal.
 I do both because I have this need to write things down but I like to use the app so that I can see where I am at with my food/nutrition.

 Exercise comes in so many different forms.
 Everyone is not going to like everything.
 So try different types of exercises until you find what you really enjoy.

-There are group fitness classes like Zumba, barre, yoga, bootcamps or options like cycling, HIIT and swimming.
+Try a group fitness class like Zumba, barre, yoga, boot camps or options like cycling, HIIT and swimming.
 The goal is to try out different things and figure out what you actually enjoy so that you don’t dread it.

 You know water is important.
 You need to drink it, lots of it.
 Shoot for at least half of your body weight in ounces every day.